 - Weakness and incoordination, especially of the hind legs

-- Often salivation and pawing at mouth during episodes
+- Often salivation and pawing at the mouth during episodes

 - Severe episodes can result in seizures, and occasionally coma